mohammedalam09/microservices-config/README.md

 # microservices-config

 Hey Coder!!!
-This repository is used for Microservice Configuration Management in Repository level.
+This repository is used for Microservice Central Configuration Management.